ejnguyen1/cse15L-lab-report/lab-report3.md

 A Brief History
 The Henequen Boom
 ```
 These are the only two lines in the file Cancun-History.txt not containing the character "a."
+This command can help single out lines not containing a specific word or character.

 Source: https://www.ibm.com/docs/da/aix/7.1?topic=files-finding-text-strings-within-grep-command
 ## grep -n